jamesnetherton/camel-microservice-demo/README.md

 Then modify the `timer.period` property.
 Saving the changes will reflect immediately in the running application.

+#### Monitoring

+For OpenShift you can deploy [Prometheus](https://prometheus.io/) using a template.
+Change the `NAMESPACE` template parameter as necessary:

+    oc login -u system:admin
+    oc process -f etc/prometheus/deployment-openshift.yml -p NAMESPACE=myproject | oc create -f -

+Once everything is deployed you can access the Prometheus UI via its route URL:

+    oc get route prometheus

+Prometheus is configured to search for services annotated with a label named `group` with a value of `com.github.jamesnetherton`.
+Thus it automatically finds and scrapes the metrics endpoints for services deployed in this demonstration.

 ## Running locally

 The simplest way to run the project locally is with [docker-compose](https://docs.docker.com/compose/).